 - 1.1.
 Executive salaries shall: - 1.1.1.
-Be adjusted upward by the percentage increase in the Consumer Price Index for the twelve (12) month period beginning April 1st and ending March 31st; and - 1.1.2.
-Be reviewed at most every five (5) years from the fiscal year ending May 31st, 2004; but may be reviewed in the interim by Council whenever they so choose. - 1.2.
-The Executive Board shall be paid one (1) extra week's salary upon the Executive Council's approval of a Final Report submitted to the Executive Assistant no later than one (1) calendar month following the completion of the President's term of office. - 1.3.
+Be adjusted upward by the Economic Increase decided upon through the corporate budget process. - 1.1.2.
+The Executive Board shall be paid one (1) extra week's salary upon the Executive Council's approval of a Final Report submitted to the Executive Assistant no later than one (1) calendar month following the completion of the President's term of office. - 1.2.
 All Executives shall be paid the same salary.